 - Phantom limb sensation: Sensations other than pain that are being experienced in the amputated limb;

-- Stump pain: Pain localized to the amputated stump.
+- Stump pain: Pain localized to the amputated limb remains

 Understanding Neuroma Formation

-Treatments for Neuroma and Phantom Limb Pain associated with Major Limb Amputations
+Treatments for Phantom Limb Pain associated with Major Limb Amputations and Neuroma Formation

 Prior treatments for neuromas and phantom limb pain have involved both surgery and medications, such as neuromodulators like gabapentin.
 Standard surgical intervention usually involves excision and burying of the nerve containing the neuroma.
 However, the nerve that is buried can possibly form another neuroma.
 Phantom limb pain is even harder to prevent or treat.